 What to Look for in a Kamado Grill

-Kamado grills are some of the priciest grills around and you can save some money by getting the smallest grill that fits your space and needs.
+Kamado grills are some of the priciest grills around, and you can save some money by getting the smallest grill that fits your space and needs.
 Don’t just think you need the biggest one on the market, especially since they're not that easy to move if you want to downsize.
-A medium or large-size grill is generally great for the average family of four.
+A medium or large-size grill is generally sufficient for the average family of four.

-Airflow, and being able to control it, is one of the most important factors on a kamado grill (apart from insulation).
+Airflow, and the ability to control it, is one of the most important factors on a kamado grill (apart from insulation).
 This is how you'll control the interior temperature.
-The bottom vent is good for large temperature changes (an open door means hotter charcoal).
+The bottom vent is good for large temperature changes; an open door means hotter charcoal.
 The top vent is for fine-tuning the temperature.
-Be sure to understand how vents work with whatever model you pick!
+Be sure to understand how vents work with whatever model you pick.

 Why Trust Simply Recipes?